seed-labs/seed-emulator/examples/B07-darknet-tor/README.md

 this node to our secret web server.
 If we want to visit the protected web server, our request will reach this HS node, which will then forward our traffic to the final destination.
-The following code create the HS node and like to the web server.
+The following code create the HS node and link it to the web server.

 ```
 tor.install('hidden-service').setRole(TorNodeType.HS).linkByVnode("webserver", 80)